dung-td/StudentSupportApp/README.md

 ## **FEATURES** ##

 > - Digital schedule and timetable.
-> - Keep up to date to the announcements, news, studying results, tuitions fees,... from school's websites.
+> - Keep up to date to the announcements, news, studying results, tuitions fees,...
 > - Noting tool
 > - (updating)